AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.4.8 =
+* Feature: Add a visibility toggle to Profile Builder password fields.
+Similar to WordPress default form functionality
+* Fix: Issue with Labels Edit showing the incorrect original string in the back-end
+* Fix: Improved sanitization on the Toolbox settings page
+* Misc: Usermeta shortcodes now supports the `ID` key which will return the currently logged in users ID
+* Misc: Added a language field that can be used to store the selected website language at the time of registration

 = 3.4.7 =
 * Feature: Added {{unapprove_url}} and {{{unnaprove_link}}} tags to the Admin Email Customizer
 * Fix: Default placeholder for URL field so it can be replaced using the general filter